louis hansel shotsoflouis wVoP Q2Bg A unsplash

 With a POS system and CRM setup at the door, linking guests with their booking and placing them at a table takes seconds.
 Hosts can access reservation details, and if relevant, even find out their preferences and dietary requirements.
 This can reduce wait times and keep queues short, but it also makes a restaurant more adaptable.
 If guests need (or want) a different table, they can be switched over digitally.
 Plus, if any notes need adding to the tab, this can happen straight away, without any hassle.

-POS systems like Epos Now are built to help restaurants keep service smooth.
+Dedicated restaurant POS systems like Epos Now are quintessential to keeping service running smoothly.
 They don’t just integrate with CRM systems like SimpleERB, they also link with technology like KDS, which sends orders straight to the kitchen (“Bread and olives to start?”), and CallerID, which can help restaurants offer more personal service, especially to regulars, by recognising who’s calling and linking the call with a customer account!

 Handling special guest situations